sarithavu/Python_Challenge/README.md

   In Gihub created the repository and cloned to the local repository, after the analysis is completed commited the changes back to the repository.

+  ### The source of the code
+  - Expert Learning Assistant
+  - Class videos
+  - Help from the tutor for GitHub repository set up.